djvill/APLS/doc/Transcription-Convention.md

 	- Words do **not** need to be marked as unfinished if their pronunciation is the result of a typical phonological/sociolinguistic process like or consonant cluster deletion
 		- For example, if the speaker says _and_ as [æ**n**] rather than [æ**nd**], transcribe it as just `and`, not <code class="counterex">an~[{n]</code>
 		- This is related to the principle that words should be spelled out in their ["dictionary form"](#dict-form)

+## Converting between Elan and Praat

+It's sometimes necessary to convert Praat (`.TextGrid`) files to Elan (`.eaf`), or vice versa.
+Both can be accomplished in Elan.

+### Praat to Elan

+1. Import the `.TextGrid` file into Elan
+	 l.
+In Elan, go to _File_ > _Import_ > _Praat TextGrid File_
+	 1. Click _Browse..._ and find the file
+	 1. Select "Skip empty intervals / annotations"
+	 1. Click _Next_, then _Finish_
+	 1. If you get an error message "Operation interrupted: No tiers detected in TextGrid file", the issue may be the file encoding.
+Redo the preceding steps but try a different encoding in the _Browse..._ popup window.
+1. Link the audio with the transcript
+	 1. Go to _Edit_ > _Linked Files_
+	 1. Click _Add..._ and browse for the file
+	 1. Click _Apply_
+1. Set attributes
+	 1. Set the Author attribute at _Edit_ > _Set Author_
+	 1. Set each tier's Participant attribute to be the same as the tier name
+		  1. Click _Tier_ > _Change Tier Attributes_
+			1. Select a tier, add the Participant attribute, and click _Change_
+			1. Repeat for all tiers, then click _Close_
+	 1. Since we no longer need the `Author` tier, delete it
+			1. Click _Tier_ > _Delete Tier_
+			1. Select the `Author` tier, and click _Delete_
+1. Save the `.eaf` file

+### Elan to Praat

+1. Open the `.eaf` file in Elan
+1. Copy the contents of the Author attribute to a blank document so you can use it later
+1. Export the file to `.TextGrid`
+	 1. Go to _File_ > _Export As_ > _Praat TextGrid_
+	 1. Leave all defaults as-is and click _OK_
+	 1. Browse to where you want to save the file, check that the file name is correct, and click _Save_
+1. Open the `.TextGrid` file in Praat and add an `Author` tier
+	 1. Select the file in the Objects window and click _Modify_ > _Insert interval tier..._
+	 1. Fill in "Position:" with `10` and "Name:" with `Author`
+	 1. In the Objects window, click _View & Edit_
+	 1. Click on the `Author` tier and paste the contents of the Author attribute you copied earlier
+1. Save the `.TextGrid` file

 <script>